Boycott, Divestment and Sanctions: Anti-BDS laws and resolutions

 In the U.S., anti-BDS laws have been passed.
 Two federal acts have been introduced, the 2017 Israel Anti-Boycott Act and the 2019 Combating BDS Act, both intended to deprive entities participating in boycotts of Israel of government contract work.
 In several states, these laws have been challenged on First Amendment grounds for violating citizens' freedom of speech.
-Supporters of anti-BDS statutes argue that boycotts are economic activity, not speech, and that laws prohibiting government contracts with groups that boycott Israel are similar to other anti-discrimination laws that have been upheld as constitutional under the Commerce Clause.
+Supporters of anti-BDS statutes say that boycotts are economic activity, not speech, and that laws prohibiting government contracts with groups that boycott Israel are similar to other anti-discrimination laws that have been upheld as constitutional under the Commerce Clause.
 Opponents, such as the ACLU, contend that the laws are not analogous to anti-discrimination legislation because they target only boycotts of Israel.
 Texas, Kansas, and Arizona have amended their anti-BDS laws in response to lawsuits.
 In a 2022 University of Maryland Critical Issues Poll, 68% of respondents said they opposed laws criminalizing boycotts of Israel.

+Following the Russian invasion of Ukraine in 2022, critics of the Israeli government pointed out that several U.S. politicians who supported sanctions against Russia and the boycott of Russia and Belarus had previously campaigned for and passed anti-BDS laws punishing boycotts of Israel.

 Israel has enacted two anti-BDS laws: one in 2011 that criminalizes calls to boycott Israel, and one in 2017 that prohibits foreigners who call for such boycotts from entering Israel or its settlements.
 In 2019, Israel caused some controversy by denying entry to two BDS-supporting U.S. Representatives, Rashida Tlaib and Ilhan Omar.

+Designation as "suspected extremist threat" in Germany

+In June 2024, the German Federal Office for the Protection of the Constitution (BfV) first classified the BDS campaign against Israel as a suspected extremist threat.
+The agency, dedicated to fighting neo-Nazi and domestic extremist threats, investigated BDS after Hamas's October 7 attacks on Israel, after which BDS-affiliated groups intensified anti-Israel protests.

+In Germany, the BDS movement is often compared to the Nazi boycott of Jewish businesses and considered "nothing less than the start of a road to another Holocaust".
+Peace researcher Gert Krell has called this comparison "highly questionable, if not pure demagogy", highlighting the difference between objecting to a military occupation and targeting a powerless minority in a totalitarian state.
+Protections of freedom of expression limit the ability to block BDS, but anti-BDS efforts have had a significant effect.